Brewers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-William Contreras and the Milwaukee Brewers take on Nico Hoerner and the Chicago Cubs on Monday at 2:10 PM ET, in the first of a four-game series at American Family Field.
+Christian Yelich and the Milwaukee Brewers take on Nick Madrigal and the Chicago Cubs on Tuesday at 4:10 PM ET in the second game of a four-game series.

-Bookmakers list the Brewers as -110 favorites on the moneyline, while giving the underdog Cubs -110 moneyline odds to win.
-The total is 9 runs for the game.
+The Brewers are favored in this one, at -120, while the underdog Cubs have +100 odds to upset.
+The total is 9 runs for this game.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.